An indoor wooden playhouse lit by candles

 Everything you need to know about the Sam Wanamaker Playhouse at Shakespeare’s Globe

 Shakespeare’s Globe is home to two very different performance spaces – the outdoor Globe Theatre and the indoor Sam Wanamaker Playhouse.
-Now nine years old, the Sam Wanamaker Playhouse is modelled on the candlelit theatres of Shakespeare’s London.
+The Sam Wanamaker Playhouse is modelled on the candlelit theatres of Shakespeare’s London.

 A wide view of a theatre, seen from the upper seating area